About the UK Mesothelioma Alliance (UKMA)

 £10,000 The John Pickering Trust (provided a grant to help fund the service specification project)

-The British Thoracic Oncology Group (BTOG) has agreed to provide support in kind in the form of Dawn Mckinley, BTOG Senior Executive Officer's time to chair UKMA and Gina Stevens, BTOG Executive Officer's time to provide the secretariat for the UKMA.
+The British Thoracic Oncology Group (BTOG) provided support in kind from 2017 to 2023 in the form of Dawn Mckinley, BTOG Senior Executive Officer’s time to chair UKMA and Gina Stevens, BTOG Executive Officer’s time to provide the secretariat for the UKMA.